blaylockbk/Ute-WRF-User-Group/COMPILE/README.md

     tail compile.log

-If WRF compiled successfully, you should see four new excecutables in the `main/` directory:
+If WRF compiled successfully, you should see four new executables in the `main/` directory:
 - `main/ndown.exe`
 - `main/real.exe`
 - `main/tc.exe`